mohammadtahamm90m-dev/Header-Footer-HTML-Pack/README.md

 ## Notes
 - Payments sent on the wrong network are not refundable.
 - This is a digital product.
 No physical item will be shipped.
+-
+- ## How to Purchase
+1. Open an Issue on this repository to confirm the purchase.
+2. After confirmation, complete the payment.
+3. You will receive access to the files within 24 hours.